Naissaar Island, Eesti - Things to Do in Naissaar Island

 Visit Naissaar Lighthouse

-Climb the iconic 45-meter lighthouse built in 1960, which offers panoramic views across the Gulf of Finland and back to Tallinn's skyline.
-The lighthouse is one of the tallest in Estonia and provides excellent photo opportunities.
+Climb the 45-meter tall lighthouse built in 1960, which serves as the island's most recognizable landmark and offers panoramic views across the Gulf of Finland.
+The lighthouse provides excellent photo opportunities and serves as an orientation point for exploring the rest of the island.
 The surrounding area features well-maintained paths and information boards about the island's maritime history.

 Getting There